Getting A Grip by Michael Slone

 We sat outside and had a couple beers.
 I think we all felt pretty good about the trip – we had seen a good bit of the North and had enjoyed doing it on the back of a motorbike.
 And we had gotten along well – no squabbling at all, despite having varying levels of riding experience and desired terrain.
 The day’s rains had precluded our taking a small dirt route that Andrew and Brian wanted to see – but they were relaxed about the change of plans and I was happy they displayed such equanimity.
 I’m not sure I would have – I can be a real brat when I don’t get what I want.
 In this case, I was thrilled – driving through the mud would have lowered my spirits quickly.

 Things got out of hand soon after.
 Dinner was served upstairs in the house.
 Preceded, of course, by as much rice wine as we could stomach.
 And Boi was the host of hosts…he poured rounds of xeo and led us in Vietnamese and Dzao language toasts.
 I can’t recall all the terms, but ‘thank you’ in Dzao sounds something like ‘homey-do’ and ‘cheers’ in Vietnamese is ‘chuk-chuk kway’ or thereabouts.
 And, of course, the infamous ‘tram van tram’ or ‘100%’ call to swallow the entire amount.
 I thought back to a night spent many, many years ago at the Brickskeller Bar in Dupont Circle, Washington, D.C.
-This place has beers from all round the world, and a book in which ‘cheers’ from pretty much all nations are recorded.
+This place has beers from all around the world, and a book in which ‘cheers’ from pretty much all nations are recorded.
 I remembered reading that the term in Zulu, I believe, is ‘oogy wawa.’
 And tonight I introduced ‘oogy wawa’ to the Dzao people of Vu Linh.
 Yet another way my very presence here is eroding the local culture.
 But we were drunk and therefore faultless.

 Boi spoke just a few words of English.
 He primarily knew the expression ‘a little bit.’
 He also knew some French, like ‘beaucoup’…a dangerous combination.
 Eventually, when people started opting out of the xeo drinking, he implored them to have just ‘a little bit…very much.’
 He’d then pour them a full shot.
 His wife, in full Dzao regalia, had a shot as well.
 It was getting pretty funny.
-Guide Chi was shifting in and out of the picture – Boi accused him of under-performing, and focusing mainly on eating multiple bowls of rice.
+Guide Chi was shifting in and out of the picture – Boi accused him of under-performing and focusing mainly on eating multiple bowls of rice.
 Later on his colleague Anh Wu back in Hanoi added light to this accusation, saying that Chi often raised his glass, made sure no one was looking, and threw the booze over his shoulder.
 But we don’t have it on film so can’t say for sure…

 What was for sure is that all 3 of the ‘mui to’ (big noses) were good and drunk before long.
 The food was excellent, and we ate all of it, save a few morsels (if you eat everything, it means that the host didn’t serve enough – quite an insult).
 Boi broke out a huge plastic container of xeo – we had quickly polished off what he usually served tourists, a 1-liter bottle.
 I believe we worked our way through most of the auxiliary ‘drum’ before calling it quits.
 Some images from that night…